odanoburu/FreeLing-User-Manual/installation.md

 1. Install development tools

     You'll need to install the C++ compiler, the GNU autotools, plus a `git` client.
     `sudo apt-get install build-essential automake autoconf libtool git`

     If you use a distribution different than Debian or Ubuntu, these packages may have different names.
 Use your package manager to locate and install the appropriate ones.

-2. Install packaged requirements
+*  Install packaged requirements

     Follow the same procedure described in section about [Source Installation](#install-from-tag-gz-source-packages) for this step.

-3. Checkout FreeLing sources
+*   Checkout FreeLing sources

     If you want the latest development version, do:
     `git clone https://github.com/TALP-UPC/FreeLing.git mysrc`

     (you can replace `mysrc` with the directory name of your choice).

     If you want a previous release, after cloning the repository with the above command, you can checkout any previous tagged version with something like:

     `git checkout -b mybranch-v4 4.0-beta1`

     (that will create a new branch `mybranch-v4` in your local repository that will contain the version tagged as `4.0-beta1` in GitHub).

-    You can find out the available tags at `[https://github.com/TALP-UPC/freeling](https://github.com/TALP-UPC/freeling)`.
+    You can find out the available tags at [https://github.com/TALP-UPC/freeling](https://github.com/TALP-UPC/freeling).

     Versions older than 4.0 are available at the [old SVN repository](http://devel.cpl.upc.edu/freeling/svn/versions)

-4. Prepare local repositories for compilation
+*   Prepare local repositories for compilation
      `cd mysrc`
      `autoreconf --install`

-5. Build and install FreeLing
+*   Build and install FreeLing
     `./configure`
     `make`
     `sudo make install`

-If you keep the source directories, you will be able to update to newer versions at any moment:
+If you keep the source directories, you will be able to update to newer versions at any moment with:
-`cd mysrc
+ `cd mysrc`
- git pull
+ `git pull`
- ./configure
+ `./configure`
- make
+ `make`
- sudo make install`
+ `sudo make install`

 Depending on what changed in the repository, you may need to issue `autoreconf --install` after `git pull`.
 You may also need to issue `make distclean` and repeat the process from `./configure` onwards.